 Call: (309) 681-0200

-PEORIA, IL – Dr. Phuong Nguyen, Peoria dentist, understands that the loss of teeth can be a very traumatizing experience.
+PEORIA, IL – Dr. Phuong Nguyen, a Peoria dentist, understands that the loss of teeth can be a very traumatizing experience.
 In order to ensure patients receive a relaxing, stress-free treatment, Dr. Nguyen is pleased to utilize an in-office lab for the creation of prosthetics, including dentures at All Smiles Dental Care.

 By maintaining an in-office lab, Dr. Nguyen can offer her patients superior dental care when teeth are missing.
-Rather than having her patients wait several weeks for the fabrication of dentures outside of her office, Dr. Nguyen can have the prosthetic devices created at All Smiles Dental Care by her full-time lab technician.
+Rather than having her patients wait several weeks for the fabrication of dentures outside of her office, Dr. Nguyen can have the prosthetic devices created at All Smiles Dental Care by her full-time lab technician, Shaun.

 “I want to make sure my patients receive the best care possible, and that includes the use of an in-office lab that is utilized by my full-time lab technician.
 With an in-office lab, I can ensure that my patients leave my office smiling bigger and brighter than when they walked in.
 Losing teeth can be traumatizing, but the availability of my in-office lab helps me to eliminate the need to wait weeks for results,” said Dr. Phuong Nguyen.

-Dr. Nguyen’s on staff dental lab technician has 15 years of experience in making dental prosthetics.
+Dr. Nguyen’s on staff dental lab technician has more than 16 years of experience in making dental prosthetics.
 He offers experience in full dentures, partial dentures, implant overdentures, night guards, sports guards, whitening trays, novelty teeth, and temporary crowns and bridges.
 Having an on-site lab technician offers a unique and individual insight into each patient’s needs and concerns.
 With the availability of an in-office lab, Dr. Nguyen, is able to work with the dental lab technician to create convenience for the patient and in the end, achieving more efficient and effective results, especially when compared to a general dental office without those accomadations.

 Additionally, patients who are in need of dentures can take advantage of a new special at All Smiles Dental Care.
 While dentures can often be expensive, Dr. Nguyen, is now offering her patients dentures for as little as $349 per arch.
 With this available discount, patients can more easily afford to restore their smile when teeth are missing.
 Dr. Nguyen can provide her patients with dentures immediately after their procedure, while having an experienced dental lab technician on-site to trouble shoot any issues with removable prosthetics.